 People, we know how

 abso-freaking- lutely tough it is to get a good night’s sleep without hectic schedules.
 Ever demanding corporate jobs, family commitments, running a household, catching up with friends- all this leaves us with really fewer hours to sleep.
 Don’t you wish there were more than 24 hours in a day just so that you could sleep more?
 Ha!
 But on a serious note, we all underestimate the importance of a good night’s sleep in our daily lives.
-And the 15th of March being World Sleep Day, we got in touch with wellness coach, Tapasya Mundhra, to discuss sleep-related issues in today’s urban age.
+So we got in touch with a wellness coach, Tapasya Mundhra, to discuss sleep-related issues in today’s urban age.
 Read on!

 What is the ideal time to go to bed?
 And how much sleep is required in general?